Lightning-Universe/lightning-flash/docs/source/custom_task.rst

     Why introduce :class:`~flash.data.process.Preprocess` ?

-    The :class:`~flash.data.process.Preprocess` object reduces the engineering overhead to make inference on raw data or to deploy the model in production environnement compared to traditional `Dataset <https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset>`_.
+    The :class:`~flash.data.process.Preprocess` object reduces the engineering overhead to make inference on raw data or to deploy the model in production environnement compared to a traditional `Dataset <https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset>`_.

     You can override ``predict_{hook_name}`` hooks to handle data processing logic specific for inference.